farpatch/farpatch/README.md

 idf.py build
 ```

+## User interface

+The user interface is located in the [html](html) directory.
+It comes from [farpatch/frontend](https://github.com/farpatch/frontend) and is copied directly from the `build/` directory of that project.

 ## Flashing using esptool.py

 To flash using `esptool.py`, you will first need to put the board into bootloader mode: